 - Wash the chana daal 2-3 times.
 Drain all the water and then add 5 cups of filter water along with the daal in a heavy-bottomed pot.
 Let the daal cook on medium-low heat for at least an hour, stirring a few times.

-- If you see white foam rises up from the lentils, gently discard the foam with a spatula.
+- If you see white foam rise up from the lentils, gently discard the foam with a spatula.
 The daal should be cooked very soft, test them by pressing between thumb and index finger and it should be very soft and mushy.

 Note: Cooking time may vary, I usually let mine cook for a couple of hours on medium-low heat.
 If you can stay near the stove while it is cooking you may want to cook it at medium-high, stirring more frequently, in which case the daal will be fully cooked in 45 mins.